 - Unplug the three electrical connectors from the ignition coil by pressing it down and pulling out the connector.
 Press the electrical connector, then pull it out to disconnect them.

 - Remove the ignition coil.
 Remove the 10mm ignition coil bolts using a ratchet wrench and remove the ignition coil by moving it up and out.
-Inspect the ignition coil if there are cracks or breaks in them.
+Inspect the ignition coil to see if there are cracks or breaks in them.
 Removing the 10mm ignition coil bolts.

 - Remove the spark plug.
 Use a 5/8 spark plug socket to loosen the spark plug and remove the spark plug from the engine using the magnetic pickup tool.
 Loosen the spark plug by using a spark plug socket.